Dictionary of Educational History in Australia

 Editors and Editorial Board

-For 2013 and 2014 the ANZHES Executive Committee appointed the following as foundation editors of the Dictionary.
+For 2013 and through 2015 the ANZHES Executive Committee appointed the following as foundation editors of the Dictionary.
 They constitute the DEHANZ Editorial Board:

 Associate Professor Josephine May, University of Newcastle, Australia (Chair of Board)